Tumelo-J/alx-higher_level_programming/README.md

-This is an interesting part of the ALX sprints, PY!
+This is an interesting part of the ALX sprints, PY-big_snake!